8 Best Homeowners Insurance Companies in Connecticut 2023

 If you live in Greenwich, Westport, or New Canaan, for example, you probably live in a home worth over one million dollars.
 Indeed, in these high-end Connecticut towns, the median rate of a home is around five mill.

-That’s a lot, so if you are wealthy, it makes sense to go with Chubb as it is tailored to homeowners who want high-end protection for their mansions and estates.
+In these cases, it makes sense to go with Chubb as it is tailored to homeowners who want high-end protection for their high-valued homes and properties.

 As such, unlike a standard homeowners insurance policy, you can choose to have higher liability costs and you can get covered up to $100 million.

-Chubb calls its homeowners insurance “Masterpiece,” and is the only type of coverage you can buy for your home.
+Chubb calls its homeowners insurance “Masterpiece,” and it is the only coverage of its kind you can buy for your home.

 Some (of many) features stand out.